hyperledger/firefly/docs/overview/supernode_concept.md

 ## What is a Supernode

-A FireFly Supernode is designed to be an organization's Web 3 gateway to all the blockchain ecosystems that they participate in - multiple blockchains, multiple token economis, or multiple business networks.
+A FireFly Supernode is designed to be an organization's connection to Web 3 and to all the blockchain ecosystems that they participate in - multiple blockchains, multiple token economis, or multiple business networks.
 What makes a SuperNode "super" compared to a regular node is that it includes a blockchain developers toolkit under the hood.
 This includes a security layer, orchestration engine, token connectors, API identity management, and much more.

-Over the last decade of enterprise blockchain projects, architects and developers have realized that they need much more than a blockchain node for their projects to be successful.
+Over the last decade of enterprise blockchain projects, architects, and developers have realized that they need much more than a blockchain node for their projects to be successful.

-The development stack needed for an enterprise grade Web3 application, is just as sophisticated as the stack required for the Web 2.0 applications that came before.
+The development stack needed for an enterprise grade Web3 application is just as sophisticated as the stack required for the Web 2.0 applications that came before.

 A raw blockchain node is simply not enough.